 The program representation is based on [9].
-It is similar to Java bytecode, except that it uses temporary variables instead of an operand stack, and it makes safety checks (e.g., check for null pointer before dereference) explicit as separate operations.
-For example, a getfield bytecode corresponds to a statement like: if l == null then throw NullPointer-Exception else get l.field.
-Consequently, all exceptions originate at throw statements or invocation statements.
+It is similar to Java by tecode, except that it uses temporary variables instead of an operand stack, and it makes safety checks (e.g., check for null pointer before dereference) explicit as separate operations.

 Each method in the interface between the system and its environment is analyzed separately.
 Fix the method m being analyzed.
 Stmt is the set of statements in m.
 L is the set of local variables of m.
 Param is the set of parameters of m.
 Class is the set of classes used in m.
 Field is the set of field names of classes in Class.
-Let st, l, p, cl, f, and v range over Stmt, Local, Param, Class, Field, and $Local \cup Param \cup Class$, respectively.
+Let st, l, p, cl, f, and v range over Stmt, Local, Param, Class, Field, and $Local \cup Param$, respectively.
 PrimTy is the set of primitive (i.e., non-reference) types. τ ranges over all types, i.e., $\tau \in Class \cup PrimTy$. c ranges over constants (literals).
-For each class $cl \in Class$, the static fields of cl are modeled as instance fields of a unique object associated with the class.
-The class name cl is treated as a read-only variable that points to that unique object.
 Each variable v has a type, denoted type(v).
 A variable v has reference type if $type(v) \in Class$